-I have participated in Waquoit Bay Reserve's TIDAL Quest program (co-taught by retired Professor Gilbert Newton) several summers in a row (2016-2019), collecting water quality data, tagging sea-run brook trout, working with invasive toxic clinging jellyfish, and monitoring the nitrogen levels of the bay.
+I have participated in Waquoit Bay Reserve's TIDAL Quest program several summers in a row (2016-2019), collecting water quality data for the "Bringing Wetlands to Market" project, conducting ecological surveys, and studying the natural history of the bay and its estuaries.

 Since April 2018, I have been documenting sightings of local wildlife.
 These sightings are uploaded to iNaturalist, an online community of naturalists that contribute to research by recording sightings of wildlife.

-Starting June 2018, I got involved with Blanding's Turtle conservation.
+In June 2018, I started getting involved in Blanding's Turtle conservation.
 I worked with Grassroots Wildlife Conservation to raise and release the turtles during 10th grade Biology class.
 As of June 2019, I've helped release eight Blanding's turtles.
-In April 2019, I was invited to an elementary school in Holliston, MA, to talk about my experience with Blanding's turtle conservation with 1st and 2nd grade students.
+In March 2019, I published an article to the REPTILES Magazine about it, and in April 2019, I was invited to an elementary school in Holliston, MA, to talk about my experience with Blanding's turtle conservation to students.